ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/ROM WBW SD/README.md

 Format your SD card as FAT 32

-For Newer versions of ROMWBW use the RomWbW-RC2014-Zed-SD-2024.zip extract all the files to the root of your SD card, this contains all the files you need.
+For *Newer versions of ROMWBW use the RomWbW-RC2014-Zed-SD-2024.zip extract all the files to the root of your SD card, this contains all the files you need.

-## OLDER ROM WBW SD card disk image
+### *Older ROM WBW SD card disk image

 For Newer versions of ROMWBW use the ROMWBW OLDer.zip

 extract all the files to the root of your SD card, this contains all the files you need.

-### note
+### Note
 The disks will appear as A: - D: regardless of the mapping of RomWBW Only drives A: to D: will be accessible, currently, trying to get to drives E: - P: will crash the SD adapter, you have been warned!

-### older and newer
+### *Older and newer
 At some point ROMWBW changed the way they read IDE disks, sorry I dont know at what version this happened.
 Some time before RomWBW HBIOS v3.4.0  2023-12-22?